Carnivore Diet: Possible Benefits, Problems and How to Do It Right

 Oxalates are naturally occurring molecules in both plants and humans.
 They allow plants to get rid of excess calcium, so many plants are high in oxalates.
 Oxalates move through your intestines and bind with potassium, magnesium, calcium, and other minerals built up in your gut then get eliminated through urine and stool (5).

-Foods high in oxalates include berries, kiwis, figs, potatoes, rhubarbs, beets, okra, purple grapes, leeks, cashew, almonds, quinoa, wheat germ, soy, and olives.
+Foods high in oxalates include berries, kiwis, figs, potatoes, rhubarbs, beets, okra, purple grapes, leeks, cashews, almonds, quinoa, wheat germ, soy, and olives.
 For some people, high-oxalate foods and too much oxalates in their bodies can lead to all kinds of issues.
 According to a 2015 review published in the Arhiv Ja Higijedu Rada I Toksikoloiju, kidney stones are one of the main issues that may develop due to oxalate intolerance or oxalate excess (6).

 However, oxalate-related symptoms may also include muscle pains, joint pain, interstitial cystitis, vulvodynia, headaches, allergies, digestive issues, and more.
 Your risk of oxalate intolerance and issues from oxalates are higher if you are eating a low-nutrient diet, have nutrient deficiencies, experience chronic stress, have liver or kidney issues, have some gene mutations, or use antibiotics.